Liviu Deleanu: In Bucharest

-In Moldavia
+In Moldova

 After the absorption of Bessarabia into the USSR, Deleanu moved to Chișinău and immediately joined the literary life of the city.
-Along with Bogdan Istru, he translated the National Anthem of the Soviet Union into Moldovan.
+Along with Bogdan Istru, he translated the National Anthem of the Soviet Union into Romanian.

-During the Second World War, he lived in Moscow, translating Russian poetry into Moldovan.
+During the Second World War, he lived in Moscow, translating Russian poetry into Romanian.
 Some of the poets he translated were Ivan Krylov, Alexander Pushkin, Mikhail Lermontov, Nikolay Nekrasov, Sergei Yesenin, Sergey Mikhalkov, Korney Chukovsky, Aleksandr Tvardovsky as well as Agniya Barto.
 He wrote Balada lui Kotovschii (The Ballad of Kotovsky), Ballada urii and several other works.
 From 1943, he also worked as literary editor of the ensemble Doina.

 Returning to Chișinău in 1944, Deleanu received news of the death of his parents during the Iași pogrom of 1941, in which during a week, more than 14,000 Jews of the town were murdered.
-Deleanu wrote the anguished poem Coşmar (Nightmare).
+Deleanu wrote the anguished poem Coșmar (Nightmare).

 The same year, he met his soon-to-be wife, Baka Rivilis (1921-2005), at Soroca, where she was working at the provincial archives.
 For the rest of his life, she remained a faithful and energetic promoter of Deleanu's oeuvre while maintaining a busy schedule of her own translation work.

-In the post-war years, he wrote Elegy to victory and his great poem Krasnodon (1950; but a reworked version of this appeared in book form titled Tinereţe fǎrǎ moarte (Immortal youth) came out in 1957, with eleven subsequent editions), which was influenced by A. A. Fadeyev's Young Guard.
+In the post-war years, he wrote Elegy to victory and his great poem Krasnodon (1950; but a reworked version of this appeared in book form titled Tinerețe fără moarte (Immortal youth) came out in 1957, with eleven subsequent editions), which was influenced by A. A. Fadeyev's Young Guard.
 In 1951, he wrote the dramatic poem Buzduganul fermeca (The magic mace), based on a Moldovan folk-tale; it remains very popular in the Moldovan theatre to this day.
 His wartime poems were published in the 1952 collection Vremuri noi (New times).